Access to/Sharing of Personal Health Information (PHI) and the Use of Health Home Consents #HH0009

 • the name of the CMA, and

-• primary care physician and/or healthcare provider from whom the member receives the majority of care (e. g. mental health, substance use, etc.).
+• If already identified, primary care physician and/or healthcare provider from whom the member receives the majority of care (e.g. mental health, substance use, etc.).
 This includes the healthcare professional treating the chronic condition(s) identified for enrollment of the member into the HH if such professional is someone other than the primary care physician.

-Consent guides the process for establishing and maintaining the member's care team and identifies, to what extent each entity may be given access to sharing member PHI.
-As a 'living document', consent may change over time to include new healthcare providers, service agencies, family and supports, etc. The member must be informed about the importance of including additional providers, services, supports and others to provide a greater level of care and support to the member in meeting his/her goals.
+Consent guides the process for establishing and maintaining the member's care team and identifies to what extent each entity may receive or share member PHI.
+As a ‘living document', consent may change over time to include new healthcare providers, service agencies, family and supports, etc. The member is informed about the importance of including additional providers, services, supports and others to provide a greater level of care and support to the member in meeting his/her goals.
 Evidence of such changes must be documented in the member's consent, minimizing the potential for misuse of PHI.

 Forms used for enrollment/continued enrollment are as follows:

-is used to enroll/maintain enrollment for HH members who are adult, children/adolescent 18 years of age or older, or child/adolescent under age 18 if they are a parent, pregnant or married and able to self-consent.
+1. DOH-5055 Health Home Enrollment and Information Sharing Consent The DOH-5055 is used to enroll/maintain enrollment for HH members who are adult, children/youth 18 years of age or older, or child/youth under age 18 if they are a parent, pregnant or married, Homeless Youth, and able to self-consent.

 Note regarding limitations on information sharing:

-While completing this consent form, a member must be informed of the various means through which his/her health information may be accessed by the HH and assigned CMA/HHCM.
-These include: Statewide Health Information Network for New York (SHIN-NY), The Psychiatric Services and Clinical Enhancement System (PSYCKES); TABS/CHOICES (run by the New York State Office for People With Developmental Disabilities OPWDD), and the Single Point of Access under the authority of the Local Government Unit (SPOA/LGU).
+While completing this consent form, a member is informed of the various means through which his/her health information may be accessed by the HH and assigned CMA/HHCM.
+As outlined on page 1, these include: the Statewide Health Information Network for New York (SHIN-NY), the Psychiatric Services and Clinical Enhancement System (PSYCKES); TABS/CHOICES (run by the New York State Office for People With Developmental Disabilities OPWDD), the Uniform Assessment System NY (UASNY) and, the Single Point of Access under the authority of the Local Government Unit (SPOA/LGU).

 The process must include appropriate means of communicating limitations between entities as appropriate to the situation.

-• list any other healthcare providers (e.g., hospital, etc.) approved by the member for whom full access has been given must be clearly indicated.
+• list any other healthcare providers (e.g., hospital, etc.) approved by the member for whom full access has been given.
 It is appropriate to also list family or significant other(s) for whom the member has authorized full access.

 • place a check mark ( ✓ ) next to every entity approved by the member; OR,